How to Determine Your Ideal Retirement Savings at 30 and Beyond

 The 80 Percent Rule

-This is how much you should save each year to reach this goal.
-For example, if you're earning $80,000, you'll need 80 percent of that or $64,000 a year in retirement. $64,000 over 20 years of retirement works out to 1.28 million.
-If you're 30 years old, have no retirement savings yet, and you expect to retire at age 62, you'd need to save $40,000 a year for the next 32 years: 1.28 million divided by 32.
+For example, if you're earning $45,000, you'll need 80 percent of that, or $36,000 a year, in retirement.
+Multiply $36,000 x 20 years and you get $720,000.
+If you're 30 years old, have no retirement savings yet, and you expect to retire at age 65, you'd need to save an average of about $20,600 a year for the next 35 years: $720,000 divided by 35.

-Don't panic if your current retirement savings falls short of these goals.
+Don't panic if your current retirement savings amount falls short of these goals.
 You can take some important steps to get your plan on the right track.

 First, focus on your overall financial wellness and the things you have control over right now.
 Building a solid financial foundation often means establishing an emergency fund, paying off high interest debt, and saving at least enough in your retirement plan to capture any employer matching funds.

 Next, determine how much you can potentially save.
 Most financial planners recommend saving 10 percent to 20 percent of your income per year for retirement.
 Aim for as high a percentage as you can reasonably afford and commit to meeting that goal every year.